 Spend time with the San people, seeing how they have learnt to live, hunt and survive in this harsh yet beautiful environment.
 Perhaps they may find a Raphionacme burkei – a tuber with an important source of water, scraped and then squeezed for a cooling, if bitter drink.
-For those who are really interested in the cultural aspect, we can arrange a Bushmen or San safari from several days up to a week to learn about this age old, gentle and fascinating culture.
+For those who are really interested in the cultural aspect, we can arrange a cultural safari with the San people from several days up to a week to learn about this age old, gentle and fascinating culture.

 The largest single protected area is the Central Kalahari Game Reserve (32,800 square kilometres), sitting in the middle of Botswana – cheetah, springbok, oryx and black maned Kalahari lions live in the Deception Valley.